danlou/LMMS/README.md

 One of our main dependencies is [bert-as-service](https://github.com/hanxiao/bert-as-service), which we use to retrieve BERT embeddings from a separate process (server/client mode) so that BERT doesn't need to be reloaded with each script.
 It also includes additional features over other BERT wrappers for improved performance at scale.
 The client and server packages should have been installed by the previous `pip install' command, so now we need start the server with our parameters before training or running experiments.

-Expects a GPU with at least 8GB of RAM at GPUID 0.
+Throughout this project, we expect a GPU with at least 8GB of RAM at GPUID 0.
+If you have more/less GPU RAM available, you can adjust the batch_size and max_seq_len parameters.

 ```bash
 $ bert-serving-start -pooling_strategy NONE -model_dir data/bert/cased_L-24_H-1024_A-16 -pooling_layer -1 -2 -3 -4 -max_seq_len 512 -max_batch_size 32 -num_worker=1 -device_map 0 -cased_tokenization